Leigh High School: Athletics

-Student government

-Student government is a vital part of the extracurricular life of Leigh.
-Students are elected by their peers and foster community among students and staff.
-A subgroup of this organization is Leigh's Student Congress, for which diverse representatives are chosen from each sixth period class.
-Congress meetings promote discussion, planning, and publicity for campus activities.

-There are more than thirty clubs on campus open to all students, with meeting times during lunch or after school.
-Each club or organization must have a constitution and must be approved by the Associated Student Body.

 Campus and facilities

 Leigh is currently in the final stages of its building renovations, which were initiated by a ninety-five million dollar local school bond measure passed in 1999.
 All playing fields, the library, the cafeteria, and a majority of the classrooms have been renovated.
 The administration offices, student quad, art classrooms, and former music classrooms are next in line for renovation.
 Because Leigh High School was built in 1962, building renovations will continue until the school is completely retrofitted for education in the 21st century.